bestephe/loom/README.md

-# loom-code: The core code and experimental frameworks for Loom
+# loom: The core code and experimental frameworks for Loom

 Loom enables dynamic application controlled packet scheduling.
 This is the repository for of the code related to Loom.
 This includes: